The Bash Street Kids: 'Erbert

-'Erbert, whose real name is Herbert Henry Hoover is a short-sighted boy, who struggles to see even with his spectacles.
+Herbert Henry "'Erbert" Hoover is a short-sighted boy who struggles to see even with his spectacles, first appearing in issue 696.
+'Erbert is considered the least-mischievous student, Beano Top Trumps – Erbert is least menacing of all Bash Street Kids and is said to resemble a human mole.
 Except for Cuthbert, the rest of the class have fun swapping his thick-rimmed glasses with others and seeing the resultant mayhem.
 In older strips, the character is sometimes called Herbert instead of 'Erbert.
-'Erbert is considered the least-mischievous student, Beano Top Trumps – Erbert is least menacing of all Bash Street Kids and is said to resemble a human mole.
 His short-sightedness is shared by his parents, who have ended up in different parts of town on many parents' evenings.

+Feature-length strips and crossovers brand most of 'Erbert's mischief as accidental or the result of misdirection.
 During an escape, 'Erbert is usually bumping into a wall or running in the opposite direction.

-Feature-length strips and crossovers brand most of 'Erbert's mischief as accidental or the result of misdirection.
 His short-sightedness is renowned; in The Beano Annual 2000 the characters take a cruise to Perth, only to reach shore at Perth, Scotland.
 When they go to the captain's quarters, they discover that 'Erbert has put himself in charge of the ship.

 Although he is quiet and friendly, 'Erbert can wreak as much havoc as his classmates.
 He is a source of entertainment for the others; Sidney and Spotty once send him into a field full of cow pats, with misleading directions for getting out.
 Despite this, they consider him "one of the kids".
 When he moves to the Bash Street Academy 'Erbert receives contact lenses to improve his sight, discarding them when he returns to his old school.

+His full name is a reference to former United States president Herbert Hoover.

-Freddy ("Fatty")
+Freddy

-Freddy's real name is Frederick Joseph Brown.
-A large, round boy who is always eating, only in later strips is he ridiculed for his weight; he usually reacts by trying to prove the others wrong, but earlier he is indifferent.
+Frederick Joseph "Freddy" Brown first appeared in issue 607.
+He is a large, round boy who is always eating, only in later strips is he ridiculed for his weight; he usually reacts by trying to prove the others wrong, but earlier he is indifferent.
 When Danny tricks Freddy into completing a long assault course to prove his fitness, he breaks the equipment.
 Although he is usually the only student able to eat school cook Olive's meals without incident, in the 2009 annual her curry makes him ill.
 Freddy has several stories about him in the Beano Library series.
 In the academy makeover, he has slimmed down, but regains his former girth after being freed from brainwashing.

-Until mid-May 2021, he was formerly nicknamed "Fatty", but was renamed "Freddy" in an attempt to stop children using the name as an insult for overweight peers.
+Originally, Freddy was named "Fatty", but he was renamed in 2021 to prevent the old name from being used to taunt overweight children.